 Check out this article, The benefits of Watching the sunset, to learn more.

 Baking bread is one of my all-time favorite fall bucket list ideas!

 As the temperatures drop, the warmth of the oven and the comforting aroma of freshly baked bread fill the home with coziness.

 It’s a therapeutic process that combines the joys of cooking with the anticipation of enjoying a homemade treat.

 Each of these captures the essence of fall, making every bite a celebration of the season.

 Collecting fall leaves and pinecones is a fun activity while on walks in the fall.

 The fall season is the perfect time to start a gratitude journal.

-Writing in a gratitude journal helps us to bring our focus to the things in our lives that we are grateful for and not the things that stress us out or that are burdens.
+Writing in a gratitude journal helps us to focus on the things in our lives that we are grateful for and not the things that stress us out or are burdens.